ffutop/DataDiodeConnector/docs/en/software_architecture.md

 The DDC software is split into two distinct, independent applications that never communicate bi-directionally:

 1. **Ingress Proxy (Sender)**: Resides on the High-Security Network (Source).
-It consumes data from sources (Kafka, UDP, etc.), optionally filters it, and pushes it across the data diode.
+It consumes data from sources (Kafka, UDP, etc.), optionally filters it via [Content Filtering](/en/security_model#content-filtering-and-sanitization-dpi), and pushes it across the data diode.
 2. **Egress Proxy (Receiver)**: Resides on the Low-Security Network (Destination).
 It listens for data coming from the diode, reassembles it, and delivers it to the target systems.

 Both applications share a common core framework written in **Rust**, prioritizing memory safety, zero-copy data handling, and high concurrency.